PaperMC/PaperDocs/source/server/getting-started.rst

 Requirements
 ~~~~~~~~~~~~

-Paper requires **Java 8** or newer to run.
+Paper requires **Java 11** or newer to run.
 It should run fine on newer versions
-as well, such as Java 11, but certain plugins may have issues.
+as well, but certain plugins may have issues.
 Generally, LTS
 versions of Java are best supported, though you may have luck on newer versions.

 Migrating From Vanilla